w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 {{ kusama: KSM is inflationary; there is no maximum number of KSM.
 Inflation is designed to be approximately slightly over 7.5% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
-The current token supply on Kusama is
-{{ kusama: <RPC network="kusama" path="query.balances.totalIssuance" defaultValue={12619256191792480093}/> :kusama }}
+The current token supply on Kusama is <RPC network="kusama" path="query.balances.totalIssuance" defaultValue={12619256191792480093}/>
 (Over 12 Million KSM). :kusama }}

 There is an _ideal staking rate_ that the network tries to maintain.
 The goal is to have the _system